“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “Are you sure he’s your son?”
 Lord Varath joked as they were seeing the two boys off.

 “Of course he is.”
 Troyle replied with a proud grin.

-Headmaster Nylen was sitting in his room, silently pondering about everything that had occurred in the past two turns.
+Headmaster Nylen sat in his room, silently pondering about everything that had occurred in the past two turns.